 Surprised?
 You’re not the only one.
+It’s like a symptom of a guy who isn’t turned on.
 “When I ask patients if they use condoms during oral sex, they look at me like I have three heads!” says Sarah Vensel, a physician assistant in San Francisco.
 “No one ever thinks about it or really realizes they can actually contract and spread an STI that way.”

 “When I ask patients if they use condoms during oral sex, they look at me like I have three heads!
 No one ever thinks about it or really realizes they can actually contract and spread an STI that way.” — Sarah Vensel